Erica Cartmill

 Erica is an interdisciplinary scientist interested in the evolution of communication and social cognition.
 She is Professor of Cognitive Science, Anthropology, and Animal Behavior at IU.
 She recently moved to IU from UCLA, where she ran the Language, Interaction and Gesture (LING) Lab.

-Erica directs the Diverse Intelligences Summer Institute (DISI), and chairs the Evolution of Language (EVOLANG) conference series.
+Erica directs the Diverse Intelligences Summer Institute (DISI) and the Center for Possible Minds.
+She also chairs the Evolution of Language (EVOLANG) conference series.

 Bonnibel (Director’s Assistant)